saffronjam/thesis/usability analysis/for-participants.md

 ## Prerequisites

+Install the following tools:
 - kubectl: The CLI tool for Kubernetes.
 You can download it [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 - virtctl: The CLI tool for KubeVirt.
 You can download it [here](https://kubevirt.io/user-guide/operations/virtctl_client_tool).

+Ensure you have access to:
 - kubeconfig file: The configuration file for accessing the Kubernetes cluster.
 You should have received this alongside this document.

+Ensure you have configured:
+- Your own namespace: Run `kubectl config set-context --current --namespace=<your given namespace>`

+And some conveniences:
+- In a separate terminal window, run `watch -n 1 kubectl get vmis` to monitor the state of the VMs.

 ## Basic usage (Task 1/3)